inna-vogel/Sentiment_Anylysis_from_Scratch/README.md

 __Step 1: Data__
 The dataset used is the IMDb dataset.
 It consists of movie reviews from the website imdb.com, each labeled as either 'positive', if the reviewer enjoyed the film, or 'negative' otherwise.

+Maas, Andrew L., et al. Learning Word Vectors for Sentiment Analysis.
+In Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies.
+Association for Computational Linguistics, 2011.

+__Step 2: Preprocessing__
+a) Remove HTML tags
+b) Remove non-letter characters
+c) Normalize uppercase letters by converting them to lowercase
+d) Tokenization
+e) Removing stop words
+f) Stemming words in each document.